Get a free white paper

 Complete the form

-below to get the full article and download a free white paper, 4 Things You May Not Know About Community Insurance.
+to get the full article and download a free white paper, 4 Things You May Not Know About Community Insurance

-To get an in-depth look at these cost savings, read the full article.
+To take an in-depth look at these strategies, read the full article

-Association insurance is dynamic and complex.
-If you haven’t taken a close look at your coverage recently, you may be paying a higher price than needed (either in your premiums or deductibles).
-It’s crucial to work with a trusted insurance broker or agent that has experience with community associations and can work with yours to get the best rate.
-To learn more about HOA insurance, download our complimentary white paper, 4 Things You May Not Know About Community Insurance.
+Have you reviewed your HOA’s insurance coverage recently?
+If not, you may be paying more than is needed in premiums and/or deductibles.
+Partner with a trusted insurance agent or broker who has experience with community associations and can work with yours to get the best rate.
+To learn more about the complexities of HOA insurance, download our complimentary white paper: 4 Things You May Not Know About Community Insurance

-In our 2018 Budget Survey, more than 57% of board members said they weren’t sure if their management company asks vendors whether there will be increases in costs in next year’s budget.
+, more than 57% of surveyed board members said they weren’t sure if their management company asks vendors whether there will be cost increases in in the next year’s budget.
 However, if you and your management company are not reviewing contracts regularly, you may be missing out on valuable cost savings.
 Partner with your HOA management company to communicate with vendors consistently in order to reveal potential savings.